 1. Global understanding of the phenomenon-place, by analyzing the combination of local processes related to the four systems.

-2. Translation into space of the previous bundle of data and of the functional requirements of the project, by means of traditional architectural tools: diagrams, drawings, models, renderings, etc.
+2. Translation into space of the previous bundle of experimental data and of the functional requirements of the project, by means of traditional architectural tools: diagrams, drawings, models, renders, etc.

-3. Return to place by verifying that spatial design (or architectural realization) has coped with each of the physicochemical, biological, social and symbolic systems.
+3. Return to place by verifying that the spatial design (or the architectural realization) has coped with each of the physicochemical, biological, social and symbolic systems.

 The overall analysis of the four systems results from (a) physicochemical processes: study of analytical data from Geology and Physical Geography with particular interest for Hydrology, Geomorphology, Pedology and Climatology, or Meteorology; (b) biological processes: study of analytical data from Botany, Zoology and Ecology; influence of physical processes on human Physiology and Psychology; (c) social processes: study of analytical data from Ecology, or Landscape Ecology, Anthropology, Sociology and Human Geography; (d) symbolic processes: study of analytical data from Urban planning, Landscape Architecture, Architecture.

 In this integrative model, other disciplines may find a position according to that fourfold division: especially important for architects is the influence that highly symbolic disciplines like Sculpture, Painting, Photography, Cinema, Literature, Music, etc. have on Architecture.

 This methodology has been developed and adopted by the author for the architectural competition Badel Block Redevelopment in Zagreb, Croatia .

 6. Aesthetical, ethical and functional Values of architecture